-So, what can dogs smell, why are their noses so powerful, and how can you put Fido's impressive schnoz to good use?
-Let's find out.
+So, what can dogs smell, why are their noses so powerful, and how can you put your furry companion's impressive schnoz to good use?
+Read on to find out.

 Book First Walk Free!

 You'll often notice the telltale signs your dog has detected a scent, such as a head held high and a nose thrust into the air as your pooch tries to locate the source.
-He might then turn his head to follow the source and, if he finds it, give it a detailed follow-up sniff, rapidly inhaling and exhaling as his olfactory receptors investigate and explore this new odour.
+Your little tracker might then turn their head to follow the source and, if they find it, give it a detailed follow-up sniff, rapidly inhaling and exhaling as their extraordinary olfactory receptors investigate and explore this new odor.

 Other signs may vary from breed to breed.
-For example, dogs with a history of being bred for hunting purposes may stand stock still in preparation of sneaking up on his prey, while Pointer breeds will raise a paw off the ground to quite literally "point" you in the right direction.
+For example, dogs with a history of being bred for hunting and retrieving purposes, such as the Bloodhound or Labrador Retriever, may stand stock still in preparation of sneaking up on their prey, while Pointer breeds will raise a paw off the ground to quite literally "point" you in the direction of the smell.

 - Head tilting

 - Nose in the air

 - Pointing, barking or pawing at the source of the smell